annykay/NoiseInDataImpact/README.md

    Zero, Mean, Median - simple and intuitive.
 How we implemented them - see in VISHAL_NOTEBOOK_PATH
 2) Regression ML-based approaches
    A little bit more complex, but possible.
 See examples in /MLbasedImputation directory.
 Here different parts of data corruption splitted to different notebooks.

-   MLbasedImputation/MissingFeaturesAndImputation.ipynb - contains faeature corruption experiments;
+   MLbasedImputation/MissingFeaturesAndImputation.ipynb - contains faeature corruption experiments

-   MLbasedImputation/MissingImportantFeaturesAndImputation.ipynb - experiments with important feature corruptions;
+   MLbasedImputation/MissingImportantFeaturesAndImputation.ipynb- experiments with important feature corruptions

    MLbasedImputation/MissingTargetsAndImputation.ipynb - target corruption.